This pumpkin pasta sauce hides anti-inflammatory gifts

 - Add to your favorite cooked pasta and enjoy!
 Try veggie-based noodles, like zucchini or chickpea, for an added anti-inflammatory boost.

 These ingredients will go a long way — and have you thought about using this pumpkin sauce for a healthy holiday pizza?
 With these new anti-inflammatory dishes up your sleeve, this season should be joyful, not painful.
-If a healthy diet and other conservative treatments have done little to relieve your chronic neck or back pain, contact Laser Spine Institute for your no-cost MRI review.*
+If a healthy diet and other conservative treatments have done little to relieve your chronic neck or back pain, contact Laser Spine Institute for your free MRI review.*